grannycart/by-sound-alone_source/dc-manuscript/4_Chapter.md

 The docking bay had high-pressure pipes that were fed down from compressors located in some equipment space up above the exchange floor.
 The docking bay high-pressure system was mostly just kept ready for a flooding emergency where water might have to be blown out.
 Most subs at the dock already had their high-pressure tanks fully charged, since they had to be ready for their own emergencies at any time.
 Refilling a docked submarine's high-pressure tanks was an unusual operation.
 The docking bay had equipment for it, but only a handful of people knew how to use it.
 So Hemi spent the first few hours of the morning wandering around the docking bay and the exchange floor with Bastian and a bag full of money looking for those people.

 By the time they got back, the rest of the crew had managed to crawl slowly and painfully out of their racks, got themselves fed and coffeed, and busied themselves with odd jobs around the boat while waiting for Hemi to return with instructions for things that actually needed to get done.
 Hemi sent Gregory and Cassandra up to the exchange floor with a stack of coins to track down enough food and consumable supplies to get the crew through the run ahead of them.
 He figured Cassandra had been in this depot long enough that she might be able to help Gregory acquire some better-than-average submarine grub.
-Chips had Owen down in the engine room going over the diesels and the motors very carefully and Hemi was neither going to disrupt Chips in that process, nor take Owen from her for something else.
+Chips had Owen down in the engine room carefully going over the diesels and the motors.
+Hemi was neither going to disrupt Chips in that process, nor take Owen from her for something else.

 Hemi and Bastian worked with the two men from the depot who knew how to rig the high-pressure pipes until they had a spindly and unwieldy-looking hook of pipe that arced through the air from the docking bay down into the _Prospect_.
 It took a while to get all the segments set up and double checked so that everyone working on it was confident it was not going to explode and blow every submarine off the docking bay when they let the high-pressure air into it.
 But once it was set up, charging the high-pressure tanks only took a few minutes.